Live every day of your life to the fullest

 - Integration of the above into a comprehensive, personalized, long-term lifestyle plan

 - On-going support via follow-up appointments and our in-office and online dispensaries

-Are health optimization and preventative medicine appointments covered by O.H.I.P.?
+Are health coaching appointments covered by O.H.I.P.?

 For an introduction to getting started on a healthier lifestyle, learn about our Three-Month Lifestyle Make-Over program.

 Chronic Disease Prevention and Health Promotion [Internet].
 Centers for Disease Control and Prevention; 2014 [cited 2015 Apr 17].
 Available from: http://www.cdc.gov/chronicdisease/overview/.

 The power of prevention: chronic disease . . . the public health challenge of the 21st century [Internet].
 Centers for Disease Control and Prevention; 2009 [cited 2015 Apr 17].
 Available from: http://www.cdc.gov/chronicdisease/pdf/2009-Power-of-Prevention.pdf.

 Cho R, DesMeules M, Manuel D. Women’s Health Surveillance Report: Mortality, Life and Healthy Expectancy of Canadian Women [Internet]. [cited 2009 Dec 1].
 Available from: http://www.phac-aspc.gc.ca/publicat/whsr-rssf/chap_8-eng.php.

 Ford ES, Bergmann MM, Kröger J, Schienkiewitz A, Weikert C, Boeing H. Healthy Living Is the Best Revenge.
 Arch Intern Med.
 2009;169(15):1355-62.